Authors: how I will work with you to create the best index

 Excellence in indexing

 My indexing credentials mean you can trust that I will produce a high-quality index that ticks all the right technical boxes.
-But I am not satisfied with ‘good enough’, and nor should you be: I aim for excellent indexes that truly delight my authors.
+If I am reviewing your index, I will make sure it does the same.
+But I am not satisfied with ‘good enough’, and nor should you be: I aim for excellent indexes that truly delight my authors, and any improvements I suggest to your own indexes will be targeted so that they add value to your book.

 I am not a robot